turingschool/front-end-curriculum/projects/ideabox-triples.md

 * [ ]  Novice - Application meets all of the basic functional expectations of create, edit, delete, and those changes persist in `localStorage`
 * [ ]  Advanced Beginner - Application adds 'Changing the quality of an idea' and enables 'Filtering and Searching by Text' as defined in the spec
-* [ ]  Proficient - Applications adds 'Filter by Importance' and 'Recent Ideas' as outlined in the spec
+* [ ]  Proficient - Applications adds 'Filtering by Importance' and 'Recent Ideas' as outlined in the spec
-* [ ]  Exceptional - Application adds at least one of the extensions
+* [ ]  Exceptional - Application adds all of the extensions

 ------------------------------------------------------------------

 ### Comp Recreation

 * [ ]  Novice - Application implements all major comp details accurately and correctly on desktop only (colors, fonts, icons, spacing, alignment, etc.)
 * [ ]  Advanced Beginner - Application implements all major comp details accurately and correctly on desktop and mobile (colors, fonts, icons,spacing, alignment,  etc.).
-Transitions between screen sizes may not be smooth.
+Transitions between screen sizes may not be smooth
 * [ ]  Proficient - Application implements all major comp details accurately and correctly on desktop and mobile (colors, fonts, icons,spacing, alignment,  etc.) with smooth transitions between screen sizes.
-Additional elements added generally match the visuals established in the comps, but may be slightly awkward.
+Additional elements added generally match the visuals established in the comps, but may be slightly awkward
 * [ ]  Exceptional - Application implements all major comp details accurately and correctly on desktop and mobile (colors, fonts, icons,spacing, alignment,  etc.) with smooth transitions between screen sizes.
-Additional elements that have been added match the visuals established in the comps.
+Additional elements that have been added match the visuals established in the comps

 ------------------------------------------------------------------